cuernodegazpacho/legotrain/README.md

 ## Design

-In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered Up 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with two passing loops that act as train stations, each one dedicated to its own train.
+In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered UP 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with two passing loops that act as train stations, each one dedicated to its own train.
 The trains run against each other, and the software takes care